arabold/react-native-whirlwind/README.md

 ## Getting Started

-React Native has a little-known feature that allows you to pass an _array of styles_ rather than just a single object to the `style` prop of a component.
-This can be used to inherit styles and that's exactly what **Whirlwind** does.
+React Native has a powerful feature that allows you to pass an _array of styles_ rather than just a single object to the `style` prop of a component.
+This can be used to inherit styles. **Whirlwind** relies on this mechanic to provide a simple, composable API for building custom designs.

 ### 1. Install React Native Whirlwind